Eloagbawe/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 	You can use only one SELECT statement
 	The database name will be passed as an argument of the mysql command

+11. Import the database dump of hbtn_0d_tvshows to your MySQL server: [download](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-higher-level_programming+/274/hbtn_0d_tvshows.sql) (same as 10-genre_id_by_show.sql)

+	Write a script that lists all shows contained in the database hbtn_0d_tvshows.

+		Each record should display: tv_shows.title - tv_show_genres.genre_id
+		Results must be sorted in ascending order by tv_shows.title and tv_show_genres.genre_id If a show doesn’t have a genre, display NULL
+		You can use only one SELECT statement
+		The database name will be passed as an argument of the mysql command

+12. Import the database dump from hbtn_0d_tvshows to your MySQL server: [download](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-higher-level_programming+/274/hbtn_0d_tvshows.sql) (same as 11-genre_id_all_shows.sql)

+	Write a script that lists all shows contained in hbtn_0d_tvshows without a genre linked.

+		Each record should display: tv_shows.title - tv_show_genres.genre_id
+		Results must be sorted in ascending order by tv_shows.title and tv_show_genres.genre_id You can use only one SELECT statement
+		The database name will be passed as an argument of the mysql command

+13. Import the database dump from hbtn_0d_tvshows to your MySQL server: [download](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-higher-level_programming+/274/hbtn_0d_tvshows.sql) (same as 12-no_genre.sql)

+	Write a script that lists all genres from hbtn_0d_tvshows and displays the number of shows linked to each.

+		Each record should display: <TV Show genre> - <Number of shows linked to this genre>
+		First column must be called genre
+		Second column must be called number_of_shows
+		Don’t display a genre that doesn’t have any shows linked Results must be sorted in descending order by the number of shows linked You can use only one SELECT statement
+		The database name will be passed as an argument of the mysql command

+14. Import the database dump from hbtn_0d_tvshows to your MySQL server: [download](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-higher-level_programming+/274/hbtn_0d_tvshows.sql) (same as 13-count_shows_by_genre.sql)

+	Write a script that uses the hbtn_0d_tvshows database to lists all genres of the show Dexter.

+		The tv_shows table contains only one record where title = Dexter (but the id can be different) Each record should display: tv_genres.name
+		Results must be sorted in ascending order by the genre name You can use only one SELECT statement
+		The database name will be passed as an argument of the mysql command

+15. Import the database dump from hbtn_0d_tvshows to your MySQL server: [download](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-higher-level_programming+/274/hbtn_0d_tvshows.sql) (same as 14-my_genres.sql)

+	Write a script that lists all Comedy shows in the database hbtn_0d_tvshows.

+		The tv_genres table contains only one record where name = Comedy (but the id can be different) Each record should display: tv_shows.title
+		Results must be sorted in ascending order by the show title You can use only one SELECT statement
+		The database name will be passed as an argument of the mysql command

+16. Import the database dump from hbtn_0d_tvshows to your MySQL server: [download](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-higher-level_programming+/274/hbtn_0d_tvshows.sql) (same as 15-comedy_only.sql)

+	Write a script that lists all shows, and all genres linked to that show, from the database hbtn_0d_tvshows.

+		If a show doesn’t have a genre, display NULL in the genre column Each record should display: tv_shows.title - tv_genres.name Results must be sorted in ascending order by the show title and genre name You can use only one SELECT statement
+		The database name will be passed as an argument of the mysql command

+17. Import the database dump from hbtn_0d_tvshows to your MySQL server: [download](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-higher-level_programming+/274/hbtn_0d_tvshows.sql) (same as 16-shows_by_genre.sql)

+	Write a script that uses the hbtn_0d_tvshows database to list all genres not linked to the show Dexter

+		The tv_shows table contains only one record where title = Dexter (but the id can be different) Each record should display: tv_genres.name
+		Results must be sorted in ascending order by the genre name You can use a maximum of two SELECT statement
+		The database name will be passed as an argument of the mysql command

+18. Import the database dump from hbtn_0d_tvshows to your MySQL server: [download](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-higher-level_programming+/274/hbtn_0d_tvshows.sql) (same as 100-not_my_genres.sql)

+	Write a script that lists all shows without the genre Comedy in the database hbtn_0d_tvshows.

+		The tv_genres table contains only one record where name = Comedy (but the id can be different) Each record should display: tv_shows.title
+		Results must be sorted in ascending order by the show title You can use a maximum of two SELECT statement
+		The database name will be passed as an argument of the mysql command

+19. Import the database hbtn_0d_tvshows_rate dump to your MySQL server: [download](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-higher-level_programming+/274/hbtn_0d_tvshows_rate.sql)

+	Write a script that lists all shows from hbtn_0d_tvshows_rate by their rating.

+		Each record should display: tv_shows.title - rating sum Results must be sorted in descending order by the rating You can use only one SELECT statement
+		The database name will be passed as an argument of the mysql command

+20. Import the database dump from hbtn_0d_tvshows_rate to your MySQL server: [download](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-higher-level_programming+/274/hbtn_0d_tvshows_rate.sql) (same as 102-rating_shows.sql)

+Write a script that lists all genres in the database hbtn_0d_tvshows_rate by their rating.

+Each record should display: tv_genres.name - rating sum Results must be sorted in descending order by their rating You can use only one SELECT statement
+The database name will be passed as an argument of the mysql command